Skip to main content

 webinar image

-The surface-mount IC packages that are assembled on a PCB are available in different types.
-The most popular ones among these are the QFN packages.
+The surface-mount IC packages assembled on a PCB are available in different types.
+The most popular ones are the QFN packages.

 What does QFN stand for?